Dzherakh

-The Dzherakh, also spelled Jerakh (ЖӀайрахой), historically also known as Erokhan people, were a historical Ingush ethno-territorial society, today existing as a tribal organisation or clan (teip), (Note: Dzherakh were mentioned as an Ingush society by "Overview of the political state of the Caucasus in 1840", "Caucasian Territory // Military Statistical Review of the Russian Empire, 1851", Bulletin of the Caucasian Department of the Imperial Russian Geographical Society, Volkonsky, Maksimov, Vertepov, Pantyukhov, Kovalevsky, Milyutin, Martirosian, Soviet Ethnography, Geiger, Halasi-Kun, Kuipers, Menges, Krupnov, Volkova, G. Anchabadze, V. A. Kuznetsov and Pavlova.) originally formed in the Dzheyrakhin gorge, as well as in the lower reaches of the Armkhi River and the upper reaches of the Terek River.
+The Dzherakh or Jeyrakh (ЖӀайрахой, /inh/), historically also known as the Erokhan, were a historical Ingush ethno-territorial society, existing today as a tribal organisation or clan (teip), (Note: Dzherakh were mentioned as an Ingush society by "Overview of the political state of the Caucasus in 1840", "Caucasian Territory // Military Statistical Review of the Russian Empire, 1851", Bulletin of the Caucasian Department of the Imperial Russian Geographical Society, Volkonsky, Maksimov, Vertepov, Pantyukhov, Kovalevsky, Milyutin, Martirosian, Soviet Ethnography, Geiger, Halasi-Kun, Kuipers, Menges, Krupnov, Volkova, G. Anchabadze, V. A. Kuznetsov and Pavlova.) originally formed in the Dzheyrakhin gorge, as well as in the lower reaches of the Armkhi River and the upper reaches of the Terek River.

 The Dzherakhs first appeared in Russian sources in the 16th century under the name Erokhan people (Ероханские люди).

 History

 The Dzherakhs were first mentioned in the 16th century in Russian documents as the Erokhan people.
-They were also noted by the Georgian prince, historian, and geographer Vakhushti Bagrationi in 1745.
+They were also noted by the Georgian prince, historian, and geographer Prince Vakhushti of Kartli in 1745.
+According to the ethnographer Chakh Akhriev, the foundation of the society traces back to Prince Dzherakhmat, from whom the Dzherakh clans descend.

 Their first documented contact with the Russian Empire occurred in 1833 during a punitive expedition in Mountainous Ingushetia, led by General Abkhazov.

 The Dzherakhs were known for conducting raids during the Caucasian War, alongside the Kists (Fyappiy) and Tagaurs.

 Composition

-Dzherakh society/teip consisted of following fortified villages (auls) and surnames (nyaqhash/vyarash): (Note: The information in the table is based on several archive documents such as: "List of populated locations of the Voeynno-Ossetinskiy Okrug" (1859), "List of residents of the Gorsky Uchastok of the Ingushskiy Okrug, with testimony against everyone who, how many have their own arable hay days of land" (1864) and "List of mountain villages of the Kuban and Terek Oblasts" (1869).
+Dzherakh society/teip consisted of the following fortified villages (auls) and surnames (nyaqhash/vyarash): (Note: The information in the table is based on several archive documents such as: "List of populated locations of the Voeynno-Ossetinskiy Okrug" (1859), "List of residents of the Gorsky Uchastok of the Ingushskiy Okrug, with testimony against everyone who, how many have their own arable hay days of land" (1864) and "List of mountain villages of the Kuban and Terek Oblasts" (1869).
 The orthography of the teips and nyaqhash/vyarash was mainly based on the work "Onomasticon of Ingushetia", while the information regarding what auls they inhabit/inhabited is mainly based on the information of Zaurbek Malsagov and Shukri Dakhilgov.)